AidLite Python API Documentation

 Set Model Properties set_model_properties()

-After successfully creating the model instance object, it is necessary to set the input and output data types and the shape information of the input and output tensors.
+After the model instance object is created successfully, you need to set the input and output data types of the model and the shape information of the input and output tensor data.

 API | set_model_properties |